DataAccolade/Snowflake/Snowflake Naming Convention/README.md

 ### Like to have the Code?
-- Download the script/code/file?
-Click [here](https://github.com/DataAccolade/Snowflake/raw/main/Snowflake%20Naming%20Convention/SnowflakeNamingConvention.xlsx)        and have fun!
+- Click [here](https://github.com/DataAccolade/Snowflake/raw/main/Snowflake%20Naming%20Convention/SnowflakeNamingConvention.xlsx) and have fun!

 [LICENSE](/LICENSE)